Wacom-Developer/sdk-for-ink-uwp/GETTING-STARTED.md

 Build the application in Visual Studio 2019.

-- open the demo application WILL3-DemoApp-UWP.sln solution file
+- Open the demo application WILL3-DemoApp-UWP.sln solution file
-- if prompted, select Developer Mode in Visual Studio
+- If prompted, select Developer Mode in Visual Studio
-- to compile the application you will need to add the NuGet packages to the project.
+- To compile the application you will need to add the NuGet packages to the project.
 One way is as follows:
-    - copy the sdk folder containing NuGet packages to a local folder e.g. *WILL NuGets*
+    - Copy the sdk folder containing NuGet packages to a local folder e.g. *WILL NuGets*
-    - right-click the project in Solution Explorer
+    - Right-click the project in Solution Explorer
     - Select *Manage NuGet Packages...*
       Wacom packages may be listed as unavailable.
 To resolve:
     - Select Settings (gear wheel) - displays the Options dialog
     - Select New (+)
-    - this will set new source Name: to 'Package Source' by default.
+    - This will set new source Name: to 'Package Source' by default.
       Change to *Wacom*
-    - click the browse button ...
+    - Click the browse button ...
-    - navigate to the *WILL NuGets* folder
+    - Navigate to the *WILL NuGets* folder
-    - click Update
+    - Click Update
-    - on return to NuGet Package Manager change Package Source: to the newly created source folder (e.g. *Wacom*) Wacom packages should now be shown as available (if necessary select Install):
+    - On return to NuGet Package Manager change Package Source: to the newly created source folder (e.g. *Wacom*) Wacom packages should now be shown as available (if necessary select Install):
         Wacom.Ink
         Wacom.Ink.Rendering.UWP
+- Generate a certificate:
+    - Right-click the solution and go to Properties.
+Select Application and press the Package Manifest... button.
+    - From there, select the Packaging tab and Choose Certificate...
+    - Create a certificate and press OK.

-- build the project as Debug x86 or Debug x64
+- Build the project as Debug x86 or Debug x64
-- run the program to display the main window
+- Run the program to display the main window
-- by selecting different options in the menu, the rendering options can be explored.
+- By selecting different options in the menu, the rendering options can be explored.
 - Options are included to clear the display and to save, or read a WILL Universal ink file